-As we all hold various intersecting identities including race, class, gender, political affiliation, sexual orientation, ability, age, religion, etc., having conversations about and across differences is a key skill for just about any relationship.
+As human beings, we all hold various intersecting identities including race, class, gender, political affiliation, sexual orientation, ability, age, religion, etc., having challenging conversations about and across differences is a key skill for just about any relationship.
 It also serves as the basis for engaging in meaningful advocacy helping you find further purpose and meaning amidst the chaos around us.

 Pro tip: Listen to others’ whole response BEFORE starting to think about what you are going to say next.
 This ensures your full attention is devoted to listening, rather than split between listening and thinking what your next point might be.

 2. Have humility – Often, we have to receive feedback and constructive criticism.
 Be open and humble that we are all growing and learning and be truly open to the feedback you receive.

 Pro tip: Getting feedback often makes us adopt a defensive stance.
 Try to avoid this by keeping an open mind and remind yourself that feedback is a way to improve ourselves in countless ways.
 Do your best to listen objectively in the moment, then process after the fact and best yet, respond to the person meaningfully.

 3. Build Bridges Not Walls – When we take things personally or shut down in conversations we create metaphorical walls.
 These walls often preclude our ability to create shared connections.
 Instead of building and reinforcing walls, consider flattening them into bridges.
 How can we find common ground and build meaningful relationships?
 What would it look like to center individual identities while accomplishing our objectives?